opensourcehk/incubator/01-CHECKLIST.md

 - [ ] Anything expect from the OSHK and Incubation Program ? and list out.
 - [ ] Leadership and Governance
 - [ ] Code of Conduct
+- [ ] Approx. Date of next meeting ?